ogeesan/Imaging-Tools/README.md

 - Motion Correction Visualisation: visualisation of x-y offset of frames from an `mclog.mat` file.

-- Motion correction reversal: go from motion corrected files and a mclog.mat file to the raw .tifs again.
+- Motion Correction Reversal: go from motion corrected files and a mclog.mat file to the raw .tifs again.
+- zstacker: average together multiple sweeps to form a single zstacker